csucdsi/DataFest/content/schedule.md

 ## Team Forming Event!

 Don't have a pre-formed team?
-Stay tuned for a team formation event one week prior to DataFest
+Keep an eye on Discord for info on a team formation event.

 ------------------------------------------------------------------------